 Alert Titles and Messages

 Write short, descriptive, multiword alert titles.
-The less text people have to read onscreen, the better.
-Try to craft a title that avoids adding extra text as a message.
-Because single-word titles rarely provide useful information, consider asking a question or using short sentences.
-Whenever possible, keep titles to a single line.
-If the title is a complete sentence, use sentence-style capitalization and appropriate ending punctuation.
-If the title is a sentence fragment, use title-style capitalization and don’t add ending punctuation.
+Although less text is generally better, single-word titles rarely provide enough information.
+As much as possible, create a title that succinctly describes the situation without needing additional message text.
+If the title is a complete sentence, use sentence-style capitalization and appropriate ending punctuation; if the title is a sentence fragment, use title-style capitalization and don’t add ending punctuation.
+For guidance, see capitalization.

 If you must provide a message, write short, complete sentences.
-Try to keep messages short enough to fit on one or two lines to prevent scrolling.
-Use sentence-style capitalization and appropriate punctuation.
+Create a message that’s short enough to fit on one or two lines so people don’t have to scroll.
+Use sentence-style capitalization and appropriate ending punctuation.

 Avoid explaining the alert buttons.
-If your alert text and button titles are clear, there should be no need to explain what the buttons do.
-In rare cases where you must provide guidance, use the word tap, preserve capitalization when referencing buttons, and don’t enclose button titles in quotes.
+If your alert text and button titles are clear, there’s no need to explain what the buttons do.
+In rare cases where you need to provide guidance on choosing a button, use a term like choose to account for people’s current interaction method, and use the exact button title without quotes.